JurgenKonig/collatz-conjecture/README.md

 These calculations will continue to happen until the number eventually reaches one.

-The Conjecture remains to be uncracked, as supercomputers have used numbers far beyond the billions range, and have yet to have the
+The Conjecture remains to be uncracked, as supercomputers have used numbers far beyond the billions range, and have yet to disprove it.
-Conjecture be disproven.

 I decided to write this very simple program in order to illustrate the concept to other people, without having to constantly do the math by hand.
 Unfortunately, the number cap for the program is 2,147,483,647, as that's the highest possible integer value that you can